Defense doesn’t help Yusei Kikuchi as Mariners fall to A’s

-The defense cost the Mariners and Yusei Kikuchi a chance at a win and the bullpen made sure the looming loss stayed that way.
+The defense cost the Mariners and Yusei Kikuchi a lead and a chance at a win while the bullpen made sure the looming loss stayed that way.

-When the obituary for the 2019 Mariners season is written – well, it probably could’ve been written weeks ago – the lethargic and inconsistent defense and the unpredictable and unproductive bullpen, both expected problems, will be listed as the main causes of its extermination.
+When the obituary for the Mariners’ 2019 season is written – well, it probably could’ve been written weeks ago – the lethargic and inconsistent defense and the unpredictable and unproductive bullpen, both expected problems before a game was ever played, will be listed as the main causes of its early extermination.

-On a night when the up-and-down season of Yusei Kikuchi took an upward push in his final start before the All-Star break, the Mariners’ two main maladies disrupted his hopes of victory.
+On a night when the up-and-down season of Yusei Kikuchi took an upward push in his final start before the All-Star break, the Mariners’ two main maladies provided yet another hindrance.
 Toss in a listless offense that mustered only five hits and didn’t provide much of a threat, and you get a 5-2 loss to the Oakland A’s.

 After winning back-to-back series against the Orioles and Brewers, the Mariners have now lost seven out of their last eight games.

+“Yusei threw the ball really well tonight,” manager Scott Servais said.
+“He had good stuff as far as his velocity.
+I think it was the best sequencing of his pitches we’d seen from him all year.
+He mixed in some really effective changeups, which is becoming another weapon for him.
+He was very efficient and getting after them.
+Really good outing.
+Unfortunately we didn’t do enough offensively to give him a chance to win the ball game.”

 Kikuchi delivered his best outing since the first weeks of May, pitching seven innings and allowing three runs (two earned) on four hits with a walk and five strikeouts.
+He was rewarded with a loss to fall to 4-6 on the season.

+“I haven’t been having good starts these last few starts, but these last two games I’ve been feeling pretty good and I wanted to end the first half of the season on a good note,” Kikuchi said through interpreter Justin Novak.

-He pitched with a confidence and rhythm that he’d been trying to relocate for weeks.
+Kikuchi pitched with a confidence and rhythm that he’d been trying to relocate for weeks.
 He exhibited a fastball with life, velocity and command that allowed his breaking pitches to be more effective.

+“Strike one is huge and he was ahead in the count most of the night with a lot of really good fastballs,” Servais said.

-More importantly, you could tell he was feeling it on the mound.
+More importantly, you could tell Kikuchi was feeling it on the mound.
 He attacked hitters with emotion and aggressiveness instead some of the passive pitching he’d displayed during his struggles.

 Kikuchi had 2-1 lead going into the seventh inning when the Mariners defense, which had been relatively adequate in recent weeks, served up a reminder of its potential to sabotage success.